dustinpfister/test_threejs/README.md

 # test_threejs

 This is a collection of work using the javaScript library called [threejs](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) to create simple threejs examples.
-Many of these are very basic demos of threejs features, but then a great deal more of them progress beyond just that into not so basic demos of features, and even some examples that start to form full finished projects.
+Many of these are very basic demos of threejs features, but then a great deal more of them progress beyond that into collections of code that at least stat to look like finished projects working on top of the library.

 I [write about the state of the source code examples worked out here in blog posts](https://dustinpfister.github.io/categories/three-js/) that I publish on my [github pages site](https://dustinpfister.github.io/2018/04/04/threejs-getting-started/).
-With that said there is a folder for each blog post that I have written thus far on threejs.
+With that said there is a folder for each blog post that I have written thus far on threejs in the view folder.

-I also have additional draft demos broken down on a reversion by revision basis as well .
-The main reason why is because threejs is a very fast moving project in terms of development.
+Another folder of interest is the demos folder which is broken down on a reversion by revision basis.
 So every now and then when new revisions come out I start a new folder for a late revision and test out if things still work okay for me, and if not what kind of changes need to happen with my code style to stay current.
-Future for post folders typically start here in one of these demo revision folders, so the demo folder is also used as a kind of sketchpad for examples that will get refined a little for final examples that show up in blog posts.
+I test out new features, as well as ideas for basic projects and so forth here in the demos folder.
+So then this collection of examples is more of a kind of sketch pad of sorts, while the for post folder is where I will park, and update the file code examples that will show up in blog posts.